 While keeping the hair and scalp moisturized is essential, using too many styling products like gels or creams can cause buildup and leave your braids looking dull or greasy.
 Stick to light oils and leave-in sprays for hydration and sheen.

-And there you have it—11 trending men’s cornrow styles with fade that are sure to make an impact in 2024.
+And there you have the 36 trending men’s cornrow styles with fade that are sure to make an impact in 2024.
 There’s a style for every personality and vibe.

 The beauty of men’s cornrow styles with fade is their versatility—you can get creative with designs, and make the style yours.